GrammarBot-API/grammarbot-rb/README.md

     $ gem install grammarbot

 ## Usage
 Client initialization, `api_key` and `language` are optional and could be ommited.

+    gbot = Grammarbot::Client.new(api_key: 'grammarbot_default_key', language: 'en-US')

 Don't want to check the key into source control?
 Put the key on the GRAMMARBOT_API_KEY environment variable!

-    gbot = Grammarbot::Client.new(api_key: 'grammarbot_default_key', language: 'en-GB')

 Simple example